julesfowler/python-novice-astro/_episodes/01-numpy.md

 The output tells us that `data` currently refers to an N-dimensional array, the functionality for which is provided by the NumPy library.
-These data correspond to arthritis patients' inflammation.
+These data correspond to the fluxes of a supernova as a function of time.
-The rows are the individual patients, and the columns are their daily inflammation measurements.
+The rows are the days of the observations, and the columns the brightness measurements.

 > ## Data Type
 >